top of page

 Vet-Approved Advice from Dr. Mansome

-Dr. Mansome, a traveling cat expert, shared essential tips for keeping cats calm and comfortable on long trips.
+Dr. Mansum, a traveling cat expert, shared essential tips for keeping cats calm and comfortable on long trips.
 One big takeaway was the use of motion sickness meds like Dramamine and gabapentin to help kitties stay relaxed during the journey.
 But perhaps her most critical piece of advice was to familiarize your cat with their carrier long before the trip.
 She suggested leaving it open in their usual space so they can explore it at their own pace, turning the carrier into a "safe zone" rather than a sign of doom.

-Dr. Mansome also recommended feeding your cat a hearty meal before traveling, which can help minimize accidents along the way.
+Dr. Mansum also recommended feeding your cat a hearty meal before traveling, which can help minimize accidents along the way.
 And, for cats prone to escape artist antics, she advised using a GPS tracker like the Travel Cat Pathfinder harness—perfect for tracking your little explorer in new environments.

 Educating the Fam and Handling Unexpected Events